Skyebreach/Unreal-Notes/Slate/Basic Game UI Setup.md

 # HUD Setup
 ## Creating the HUD Class
+- Creating the hud class
+- Setting HUD Class as the defualt class
 To Use slate within your game a HUD class is first required.
 HUD classes

 ## Full Code